Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 We play games of cultural tit for tat, cultural obsolescence & cooperative institutional growth

-Aided by empirical science, due diligence & caveat emptor synergies of specialisation & scale manifest in torts, trade & technology, are discovered & accumulated for a rainy day.
-As the Bishops, Princes, General & Bureaucrats arrogantly tried to dictate their own whims ... more fool them for imposing ... others naively believed somebody somewhere somehow must know the answer ... bigger more fool them for expecting.
+Aided by empirical science, due diligence & caveat emptor synergies of specialisation & scale manifested in torts, trade & technology, were discovered & accumulated for a rainy day.
+As the Bishops, Princes, General & Bureaucrats arrogantly tried to dictate their own peculiar whims ... more fool them for imposing ... others naively believed somebody somewhere somehow must know the answer (Deep Thought & 42) ... bigger more fool them for expecting.
 A downward spiral of them & us with a static zero sum compromise became established in the rat race (Homer & The Iliad) before the serendipity of dynamic positive sum cooperation broke thru into the self sustaining growth of know how (Adam the Smith & The Theory of Moral Sentiments).

 1. Introduction.
 A Battle of Ideas.

 Economics is the science of choice.
 All decisions, including a decision to go to war, are based on beliefs, but how do we decide what to believe?